alfeobeneventi/alfeobeneventi.github.io/_posts/2024-05-22-What-makes-a-bad-manager.md

 Couple this with the Dunning–Kruger effect, where people with limited competence overestimate their abilities, and you've got the ultimate dumbass.

+### Nepotism
+My manager, who is married, often flirts and shows favoritism toward a younger female colleague, who is 30 years his junior and in a relationship.
+His behavior is frustrating, particularly because he seems oblivious to the inappropriateness and futility of his actions.
+This kind of conduct is not only unprofessional, given his marital status and the fact that he's targeting a subordinate, but also detrimental to the team's morale as it involves favoring less skilled individuals.
+To cope with this, it's best to minimize effort for the company and focus on personal side projects during work hours.

 How do I deal with this?
 I simply avoid contradicting them, as it would be too energy-draining.
 Instead, I use my energy more productively.
 For example, I close my office door, put my feet up, and read books or work on personal side projects during work hours.
 This way, the company pays me while I get to focus on my personal interests and deliver nothing in return.